Hidden Cost of Randomized Smoothing: Abstract

 \section{Abstract}

 The fragility of modern machine learning models has drawn a considerable amount of attention from both academia and the public.
 While immense interests were in either crafting adversarial attacks as a way to measure the robustness of neural networks or devising worst-case analytical robustness verification with guarantees, few methods could enjoy both scalability and robustness guarantees at the same time.
-As an alternative to these attempts, randomized smoothing adopts a different prediction rule that enables statistical robustness arguments and can scale to large networks.
-However, in this paper, we point out for the first time the side effects of current randomized smoothing workflows.
-Specifically, we articulate and prove two major points: 1) the decision boundaries shrink with the adoption of randomized smoothing prediction rule; 2) noise augmentation does not necessarily resolve the shrinking issue and can even create additional issues.
+As an alternative to these attempts, randomized smoothing adopts a different prediction rule that enables statistical robustness arguments which easily scale to large networks.
+However, in this paper, we point out the side effects of current randomized smoothing workflows.
+Specifically, we articulate and prove two major points: 1) the decision boundaries of smoothed classifiers will shrink, resulting in disparity in class-wise accuracy; 2) applying noise augmentation in the training process does not necessarily resolve the shrinking issue due to the inconsistent learning objectives.

-\section{Introduction}

-The vulnerability of deep neural networks to human-imperceptible adversarial perturbations has attracted great attention within the machine learning community since the seminal works~\cite{szegedy2014intriguing,biggio2013evasion}.
-This has remained an important concern for various machine learning fields, ranging for instance from computer vision~\cite{szegedy2014intriguing} to speech recognition~\cite{carlini2018audio}.
-In particular, for safety-critical applications, such as self-driving cars and surveillance, there is almost zero tolerance for erroneous decisions.
-Hence the machine learning model is expected to be worst-case-robust to all kinds of noises.
-As a result, the existence of adversarial examples in deep neural networks have motivated efforts toward neural network robustness quantification, as well as toward designing of training algorithms that can enhance such robustness~\cite{Elsayed2018Adversarial,eykholt2018robust,kurakin2017adversarial}.
+\section{INTRODUCTION}